 Budget brand: First price

-Nettó is a budget shop that started in Akureyri and has just recently started opening up shops around the country (although the store in Reykjavík has been around for a while).
+Nettó is a budget shop that started in Akureyri and has now opened up quite a lot of shops around the country.
 It’s on the cheaper end of the spectrum and sells all kinds of other stuff like yarn and board games.

 Budget brands: X-tra and Coop